 The delightful neighborhood park opens to the public at 7 AM and stays open until midnight; a great spot to visit with children.

 Right across the street from Jardim de Estrela, Basílica da Estrela is a quaint basilica in the Estrela neighborhood of Lisbon.
 It was built in the 18th century.
 The church has a huge dome, twin bell towers, and beautiful statues of saints.
 The floors are made of grey, black, yellow, and pink marble.
 The neoclassical and baroque style of the basilica is worth checking out.

 Tip: It is possible to visit the dome at the terrace and get fantastic views of Lisbon.

 Principe Real is a pleasant neighborhood in Lisbon.
 Located on a hill, it connects directly to Bairro Alto and Chiado neighborhoods.
 It has a charming square with a nice garden, in which there is a cafe that is not to be missed.
 In the middle of the square, there is a cedar tree that is hundreds of years old, which acts like a beautiful umbrella.
 The square is surrounded by colorful old mansions.

-Although not a traditional Portuguese vehicle, the tuk tuk turned out to be a very practical means of transport for the narrow and steep streets of Lisbon.
-There are a number of circuits available, most of which include the touristic routes and historic neighborhoods.
+Although not a traditional Portuguese vehicle, the tuk-tuk turned out to be a very practical means of transport for the narrow and steep streets of Lisbon.
+There are several circuits available, most of which include the touristic routes and historic neighborhoods.

 Lisbon has a rich culture that dates way back.
-There are many elements that make into great souvenirs such as tram replicas, fado recordings, and traditional tiles.
+Many elements make into great souvenirs such as tram replicas, fado recordings, and traditional tiles.